L. Felice Gorordo: Affiliations

 Felice serves as a Lifetime Member of the Council on Foreign Relations and serves on the Democratic National Committee's National Finance Committee, Latino Victory Fund National Committee, and the boards of the American Business Immigration Coalition, the Immigration Partnership and Coalition Fund and Baptist Health Foundation.

 Personal life

-Gorordo is married to Bianca Ferrer and has two children, Catalina and David.
+Gorordo is married to Bianca Ferrer and has three children, Catalina, David, and Marina Lucía.
 The Gorordos live in Miami, Florida.